“When we were kids, at the ranch, Aunt Simone was afraid we’d be bitten by a rattlesnake, fall into a gold mine, or get eaten by a mountain lion.”

 After the War

-Hollis Shaw, a recovering Parisian gallery owner, is sent to check in on his recently widowed sister-in-law in the Wild West.
-Love happens.
-They marry.
-Simone demands that Hollis dress properly for evening meals, in an ascot and coat.
-Because every night is an occasion.
+Hollis Shaw, a recovering Parisian gallery owner, heads out to the Wild West to check on his recently widowed sister-in-law.
+Love finds him anyway and they marry.
+Simone insists Hollis dress the part for evening meals, ascot and coat included; because around here, every night is an occasion.

 1950s

-Hollis came from an illustrious New York art-collecting family that has now gone broke.
+Hollis came from a once-illustrious New York art-collecting family that is now broke.
 He plants a walnut orchard and raises heirloom sheep.
-Simone gardens, and swims in the ice-cold pond, and plays the piano and sings.
-There never was much gold, but there will always be wine.
+Simone tends the garden, swims in the ice-cold pond, plays the piano, and sings.
+There was never much gold, but there will always be wine.

 1960s and 1970s

-Simone invites her grand-nephews out to stay at the ranch during summer vacations.
-Rich, Jim, and Steve Merryman come from meager means.
-They are both bewildered and intrigued by their glamorous aunt, who serves them formal meals off fine china, and wears pearls even when she shoots rattlesnakes.
+Simone invites her grand-nephews to spend their summer vacations out at the ranch.
+Rich, Jim, and Steve Merryman come from meager means, and they’re equal parts bewildered and intrigued by their glamorous aunt, who serves formal meals on fine china and wears pearls even while shooting rattlesnakes.

 1999

-The old place is in disrepair when Rich Merryman, with a twinkle in his eye, purchases Casino Mine Ranch from his parents.
-It is an escape from the city, where a kid can grow up fierce and raise hell, and where grownups can carouse and entertain in honor of Great Aunt Simone.
+The old place is in disrepair when Rich Merryman, with a twinkle in his eye, buys Casino Mine Ranch from his parents.
+It’s an escape from the city, a place where a kid can grow up fierce and raise hell, and where grownups can carouse and entertain in honor of Great Aunt Simone.

 2011

-Rich calls Jim to tell him he’s planting a vineyard.
+Rich calls Jim with big news—he’s planting a vineyard.

 2015

-Jim has caved in and joined the venture.
-(Rich knew he would.)
+Jim has finally caved and signed on (Rich knew he would).
 A most unusual array of grapes is harvested.
-Winemaker extraordinaire Andy Erickson, who has been dragged into this fool’s errand, joins forces with the talented, brilliant, and very sensible Jessica Tarpy Shaheen to vinify the first vintage.
-And it is good.
+Winemaker extraordinaire Andy Erickson, reluctantly pulled into this gamble, teams up with the talented, brilliant, and steady-handed Jessica Tarpy Shaheen to craft the first vintage.
+And it is damn good.

 “Here at the ranch, there are no rules.